EtchUK/Etch.OrchardCore.Leaflet/README.md

 This module is referencing the RC1 build of Orchard Core ([`1.0.0-rc1-13450`](https://www.nuget.org/packages/OrchardCore.Module.Targets/1.0.0-rc1-10004)).

+## OS Support

+This module is limited to Windows because it's using [Deep Zoom](https://www.microsoft.com/silverlight/deep-zoom/) library for tile generation.

 ## Installing

 This module is available on [NuGet](https://www.nuget.org/packages/Etch.OrchardCore.Leaflet).
 Add a reference to your Orchard Core web project via the NuGet package manager.
 Search for "Etch.OrchardCore.Leaflet", ensuring include prereleases is checked.